CalebBell/fluids/docs/tutorial.rst

 ---------------------
 Motors are available in standard sizes, mostly as designated by the National Electrical Manufacturers Association (NEMA).
-To easily determine what the power of a motor will actually be once purchased, motor_round_size implements rounding up of a motor power to the nearest size.
+To easily determine what the power of a motor will actually be once purchased, :py:func:`~.motor_round_size` implements rounding up of a motor power to the nearest size.
 NEMA standard motors are specified in terms of horsepower.